dalofa/telomore/README.md

 The process is as follows:
 0. Identify the genome:
-The longest contig is extracted and assumed to be the genomee.
+The longest contig is extracted and assumed to be the genome.
-1. Mapping of reads and extract of soft-clipped reads Nanopore reads are mapped to the genome using minimap2 and all reads that are soft-clipped are extracted.
+1. Mapping of reads and extraction of soft-clipped reads:
+Nanopore reads are mapped to the genome using minimap2 and terminally mapped reads that are soft-clipped are extracted.
-2. Consensus building and attachment
+3. Consensus building and attachment:
-Using LAST and lamassemble and consensus i constructed from the soft-clip sequenced + 500 bases.
+Using LAST and lamassemble a consensus is constructed from soft-clipped sequence that extends the genome + 500 bases.
 The resulting consensus is aligned to genome and any sequence that extend beyond the ends are added, creating a temporary genome+consensus.
-3. Trimming of newly attached sequence
+4. Trimming of newly attached sequence:
 The previously identified terminal reads are mapped to genome+consensus and the sequence is trimmed.
-This is done by removing bases from the ends until at least 5 reads supported the position with at least 70% of the reads supporting the base.
+This is done by removing bases from the ends until at least 5 reads support the position and at least 70% of the reads agree with the position.
-4. QC and clean-up
+5. QC and clean-up:
 A number of QC-maps are generated and moved to a folder called *_QC, where * is the basename of the reference supplied.
 In here three bam files can be found toghether witht their references:
 - 1: The terminal reads mapped against the genome+full consensus.
 These are denoted with *.nontrimmed*